 At the lakefront Henry Maier Festival Park, there's cannoli-eating and pizza-making contests, celebrity chefs, a bocce ball tournament, parades at 5 p.m.
 Saturday and Sunday, nightly fireworks and music and dance on five stages and an opera tent.

 The Lac Courte Oreilles Band of Lake Superior Chippewa hold one of the largest powwows in North America, with dancing, singing and crafts plus a cooking contest, run/walk and softball tournament.

-This music festival along the St. Croix River also features lumberjack shows and such attractions as a downhill derby, hammerschlagen and rides on gondolas, pontoon boats and tethered hot-air balloons.
+This music festival along the St. Croix River also features lumberjack shows and such attractions as a downhill derby, hammerschlagen, helicopter rides and a parade at 1 p.m.
+Sunday.

-St. Croix Falls and its cross-river neighbor, Taylors Falls, offer country music tributes, an arts and crafts fair, bed races and piggy-back races, a parade and fireworks.
+St. Croix Falls and its cross-river neighbor, Taylors Falls, pay tribute to lumberjacks and river pigs with rock and country music, an arts and crafts fair, human foosball, a Saturday parade and fireworks.

 This Fox Cities town celebrates its heritage with toilet-paper tosses, lawn games, concerts, human foosball and a firefighter tug of war.